 betting market on the 2014 Arc on its head.

-The draw is of crucial importance in the Prix de l'Arc de Triomphe, with only one winner in the last eleven years (Dalakhani) racing from a stall number higher than nine.
+The draw matters, with only two winners in the last twelve years (Dalakhani and Treve) racing from a stall number higher than nine.

-Horses drawn in stalls two, four, six and seven have won fourteen of the last twenty six running of the race; a strike rate of 54%.
-The 2012 winner Solemia came from stall 6 and was ridden by the greatest living Arc jockey Olivier Peslier.
+Horses drawn in stalls two, four, six and seven have won fourteen of the last twenty seven running of the race; a strike rate of 51%.

-Nonetheless fifteen of the last nineteen runnings of the race have been won by horses aged three.
-The last five year old winner was Tony Bin in 1998, whilst the last four year old to triumph was Solemia in 2012.
+Sixteen of the last twenty runnings of the race have been won by horses aged three.
+The last five year old winner of the race was Marienbard in 2002, whilst the last four year old to triumph was Solemia in 2012.

 Four year olds have won fourteen of the last forty one runnings of the race,

 giving them a strike rate of 34%.
-Five four year olds have won in the last twenty one years; a strike rate of 23.8%.
+Four four year olds have won in the last twenty one years; a strike rate of 19%.
 There have been just eight winners aged 5+ since the first running in 1920, with Marienbard in 2002, the last five year old winner of the race.

 The domination of three year olds in the Prix De L Arc De Triomphe can be partly atrributed to the fact that they get a significant weight allowance compared with the older horses that run in the race.
 Three year old fillies are asked to race of only 8-8, whilst three year old colts are asked to carry 8-11.
 This compares with older fillies who are asked to race off 9-2, with the older colts on 9-5.